kourenke/IRTiny-BD-10K-Datasets/README.md

 &emsp;&emsp;  · Extraction Code​​: as1j

 # 📊 Performance Comparison
-The following table presents the quantitative results of 14 models on the SIRST dataset.
-The best performance for each metric is ​​bolded​​, and the second best is <u>underlined</u>.
+The following table presents the quantitative results of 14 models on the IRTiny-BD-10K dataset.

 | No. | Model       | mIoU ↑  | F1 ↑    | PD ↑   | ROC-AUC ↑ | PR-AUC ↑ | AP ↑   |
 |----:|:------------|:-------:|:-------:|:------:|:---------:|:--------:|:------:|